slowjams/Pro-ASP.NET-Core-Identity/zzzz4-Intro to IdentityServer.md

 */
 ```

-4. `https://localhost:5001/connect/authorize` POST request goes to IdentityServer, `IdentityServerMiddleware` handles it (q2 on IdentityServer4 Source Code)
+4. `https://localhost:5001/connect/authorize` POST request goes to IdentityServer, `IdentityServerMiddleware`'s `AuthorizeEndpoint` handles it (q2 on IdentityServer4 Source Code)
-and redirect users with `/Account/Login` Razor page content with `ReturnUrl` set to `/connect/authorize/callback...` which flows from the Razor Page's `OnGet` to `OnPost` , the redirection request is below:
+and `AuthorizeEndpoint` redirects users with `/Account/Login` Razor page content with `ReturnUrl` set to `/connect/authorize/callback...` which flows from the Razor Page's `OnGet` to `OnPost` , the redirection request is below:

 ```C#
 /*